unyt-org/datex-core/README.md

 ### Building the Project

-The project is build with Rust Nightly
+The project is built with Rust Nightly
 ([`rustc 1.91.0-nightly`](https://releases.rs/docs/1.91.0/)).
 To build the project, run: